UTNkar/documentation/content/2infrastructure/cloudflare.md

 The SPF record for a domain contains the addresses of any server that can send e-mails on behalf of people on that domain.
-The preferred way is to use structures like `a:turing.utn.se`, however that is a maximum of DNS resolves.
+The preferred way is to use structures like `a:turing.utn.se`, however there is a maximum of DNS resolves.
 Thus sometimes IP-addresses have to be used instead.
 A good example of an SPF record is the one used for the main UTN domain: